T3Voila/templavoilaplus/Documentation/CaseTemplatingApiForUseInPlugins/GettingTheValueOfThePluginFlexformField/Index.rst

   the TO.

-Now, in the rest of the mininews class we can just check if $this->TA is an array and if so use templavoilas API for merging data and template.
+Now, in the rest of the mininews class we can just check if $this->TA is an array and if so use TemplaVoilà!
+Plus API for merging data and template.
 This is shown next.